 11 of 16

-Even if they don't want to admit it, teenagers love to bowl!
-The funniest thing happens when you take a teenager to a bowling alley.
+Even if they don't want to admit it, teenagers love to bowl.
+The funniest thing happens when you take teenagers to a bowling alley.
 They begin to laugh, then they get competitive, then they almost beat you.
-Then they get back in the car and bury their face in their phones as they share a picture of their bowling adventure with their friends on social media.
-You should try bowling in Las Vegas with your teenager and experience this series of events.
+Then they get back in the car and bury their faces in their phones as they share a picture of their bowling adventure with their friends on social media.
+You should try bowling in Las Vegas with your teenagers and experience this series of events.

 12 of 16

 If your teenagers are having some fun with science or if they enjoy some simple crime solving, you might find they will enjoy CSI: The Experience at MGM Grand Las Vegas.
 The forensic science attraction is very interactive and good for the entire family.
 Don't worry, there are no gory images or actual bodies in the exhibit.Continue to 13 of 16 below.

 Take an afternoon to walk around the CityCenter with your teenagers and introduce them to some art.
 Go into a garage and see some urban graffiti, and then head into Bellagio Gallery of Fine Art and see some priceless pieces.
 There are enough places for art in Las Vegas to fill an entire day.

 14 of 16

 Visit the Mob Museum

 Walk through the exhibits at the Mob Museum with your teens and you might see the light go off.
 The museum is open daily and is a good spot for teenagers to learn a little about the history of behind all of those movies that get made about mobsters.
 It also serves as a guide to modern-day organized crime and how it plays a role in society today.

 The time is coming soon when you will be forced to make the decision about a car for your teenagers.
 Take them to the LINQ Las Vegas Hotel & Casino and show them the huge collection of cars they have and send them into sticker shock.